slmshi/pcreate/README.md

 # pcreate
-All of the current apps that allow you to create texture packs are either old (ResourcePack Workbench last had a commit 5 years ago) or are unintuitive and require java to work
+All of the current apps that allow you to create minecraft texture packs are either old (ResourcePack Workbench last had a commit 5 years ago) or are unintuitive and require java to work

 So, using python and a more modern gui framework (ttkbootstrap) i desire